sazonovanton/SirChatalot/README.md

 * OpenAI.ChatDeletion: Whether to delete the user's history if conversation is too long.
 Optional.
 * OpenAI.EndUserID: Whether to add the user's ID to the API request.
 Optional.
 * OpenAI.Moderation: Whether to use the OpenAI's moderation engine.
 Optional.
+* Files.Enabled: Whether to enable files support.
+Optional.
+Default: `True`.
+* Files.MaxFileSizeMB: The maximum file size in megabytes.
+Optional.
+Default: `20`.
+* Files.MaxSummaryTokens: The maximum number of tokens to use for generating summaries.
+Optional.
+Default: `OpenAI.MaxTokens`/2.
+* Files.MaxFileLength: The maximum number of tokens to use for generating summaries.
+Optional.
+Default: `10000`.
+* Files.DeleteAfterProcessing: Whether to delete files after processing.
+Optional.
+Deafult: `True`.

 Configuration should be stored in the `./data/.config` file.
 Use the `config.example` file in the `./data` directory as a template.